 In 2017, Pavlo Angelchev bought the property and he’s been slowly working on it over the last year.
 Angelchev is a construction subcontractor by trade, and he’s been doing a lot of the work himself since he moved from the Ukraine to be closer to his grandmother.
 He said it’s been cheaper to fix up the place himself, and he’s since finished remodeling the inside.

-He decided the house’s facade looked pretty old and didn’t fit in with his personal aesthetic, so he got rid of it.
+He decided the house’s facade looked pretty old and didn’t fit in with his personal aesthetic.
+He later told us it was in violation of some building codes and dangerously had “nails sticking out every direction.”
+So he got rid of it.
 He said it ended up in a dumpster.

 Local historian Tom Noel, who’s known as “Dr. Colorado,” said that’s too bad.